 Leverage culture for poverty reduction and inclusive economic development

-Build on culture to promote environmental sustainability.
+Build on culture to promote sustainable development.

-Strengthen resilience to disasters and combat climate change through culture

-Harness culture as a resource for achieving sustainable urban development and management.

-Facilitate local content production with measures at governmental and community level.
+Harness culture as a resource for achieving sustainable Enable local content production with measures at governmental and community level.

-Develop North-South, and South-South cooperation in all areas relating to C8 Al.
+Develop North-South, and South-South cooperation to enhance the capabilities of developing countries to protect and promote the diversity of cultural expressions.

-Promote the public service value on the Internet and particularly through safeguarding freedom of expression implemented by a multiplicity of platforms and services.
+Promote the public service value of a diversity of media in the digital realm and the importance of freedom of expression.

 The Convention for the Safeguarding of Intangible Cultural Heritage.